dylan-lang/opendylan/documentation/website/source/news/2014/01/28/call-for-help.rst

 ----------

 We have a number of projects where we currently lack the knowledge, experience, or available people to begin or complete them.
+This isn't to say that we've been idle!
+We've been improving performance of our core libraries, optimizing our `HTTP`_ code, creating a stand-alone `binary-data_` library and many other things.

 We're making a call to the community of interested people to say that we're more than willing to help people get started with